A kids' game

 Part 3: One More Thing…The final activity is a challenge (in the form of a word scramble) to find the actual item that was stolen.
 Timing: approximately 15 minutes.

 Part 4: Captured!
 The ending surprise will be that one of the kids attending the party is the thief.
 Yes it will even be a surprise to them.
-(You or one of your helpers can also be the thief.)
+(You or one of your helpers can also be the thief.
+It can be a neighbor, your dog or even a stuffed animal.)
 Timing: Approximately 15 minutes.

 Part 5: Job Well Done!
 You’ll have an awards presentation so all the teams are rewarded for a job well done.
 Timing: Approximately 5 minutes.